tomasaragon/cdph/README.md

 option(s) not chosen or not considered.

-In service of our values and goals, [human Decision Intelligence](https://teampublichealth.substack.com/t/human-decision-intelligence) (Figure 1) is using ethics, science, and technology to improve team decision-making in the face of uncertainty, trade-offs, and time constraints.
+In service of our values and goals, [human Decision Intelligence](https://teampublichealth.substack.com/t/human-decision-intelligence) (Figure 1) is using ethics, science, and technology to improve team decision-making and outcomes in the face of uncertainty, trade-offs, and time constraints.
 HDI prioritizes improving human decision-making capabilities.